A Tapestry of Tradition: Exploring the Rich Diversity of Cultural Dress in the Philippines

 -

 Cordillera: The Cordillera region is known for its diverse indigenous groups, each with its own unique clothing traditions.
-Many of these garments feature intricate weaving and designs, reflecting the rich cultural heritage of the region.
+Many of these garments feature involved weaving and designs, reflecting the rich cultural heritage of the region.

 -